ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Conditions.md

         printf("foo is greater than bar.");
     }

-We can use the `else` keyword to exectue code when our expression evaluates to `false`.
+We can use the `else` keyword to execute code when our expression evaluates to `false`.

     int foo = 1;
     int bar = 2;